 “Within a business newsletter, you can include any information you want.
 You can talk about recent products, new staff, updates on your building, new services on offer, education about certain treatments or illnesses, and even light-hearted conversation.
 A newsletter is a chance for you to connect with your customers on a personal level; an opportunity you won’t want to waste,” shares Luke Manning, an email marketer for Big Assignments.

 #7 – An Improvement Survey Email

 The business world nowadays, regardless of the industry you’re in, is all about being customer-centric and the patient experience.
 If you offer an average service, but another practice offers a highly customer-focused service, slowly but surely, you’ll lose your clients to the other business.
-Healthcare providers, similar to regular business, worry about patient (customer) referrals and revenue.
+Healthcare providers, similar to regular businesses, worry about patient (customer) referrals and revenue.

 Always put your customers at the center of every decision you’re making!
 Through a survey, you’ll be able to identify areas where you can make improvements and ultimately better your business.

-Patients will also respect the opportunity to have their say and make their opinions heard, which is a great way to again boost customer loyalty.
+Patients will also respect the opportunity to have their say and make their opinions heard, which is a great way to boost customer loyalty.